suchialex/CINS3002-CW10/instructions.md

     ✅ 4.
 Serialize the dictionary
   </summary>

-  - Serialize this dictionary (pickle it) and save it in the file products.bin
+  - Serialize this dictionary (pickle it) and save it in the file cars.bin
 </details>